christkv/mongodb-promisified/README.md

   , MongoClient = require('mongodb-promisified')(Promise).MongoClient;
 ```

+## Not Supported functions

+Grid FS is not supported by this driver.

 ## Supported functions

 The promisified wrapper supports most of the functionality of the 2.0 drivers but not all of it.